GeorgeBrownCollege-Toronto/Summer-2019-DAPP-II/notes/defi-dapp-development/demo/aave-dai-escrow-fork-mainnet/aave-dai-escrow.md

 Let's pay the **interest** earned to the depositor.
 Afterall if the payment took a long time, they could have been earning interest on their DAI!

 #### 🏁 Your Goal: Pay Depositor
-Calculate the interest earned in DAI, and transfe r it to the depositor.
+Calculate the interest earned in DAI, and transfer it to the depositor.